awsdocs/amazon-s3-developer-guide/doc_source/s3-bucket-user-policy-specifying-principal-intro.md

   "Principal":{"AWS":"arn:aws:iam::AccountNumber-WithoutHyphens:root"}
   ```

-  Amazon S3 also supports canonical user ID, which is an obfuscated form of the AWS account ID\.
+  Amazon S3 also supports a canonical user ID, which is an obfuscated form of the AWS account ID\.
 You can specify this ID using the following format\.

   ```
   "CanonicalUser":"64-digit-alphanumeric-value"